Advice for students

-Applications by Scottish and EU-domiciled students for the payment of course fees and student support funds should be made to the Student Awards Agency for Scotland (SAAS).
+Applications by Scottish domiciled students for the payment of course fees and student support funds should be made to the Student Awards Agency for Scotland (SAAS).
 SAAS will be able to advise if you meet the residency criteria and if you are eligible to have your fees paid.

 We do, however, provide funding to cover tuition fees for a set number of places on taught postgraduate courses at various Scottish universities.
 This funding is paid directly to universities and not to individual students.
 Further details on applying for SFC funded postgraduate places are available from the relevant university.

 The British Council provides various details on scholarships and financial support for students who live outwith the EU and are interested in studying in the UK.